 When restoring crowns, bridges and implants, various functional criteria must be taken into account.

-- The bite height should be set in an ideal position
+- The bite height should be set into an ideal position

 - The jaws should be in line with the temporomandibular joints both vertically and horizontally.

 - Bone sutures should not be splinted.
-Blockage can increase TMD symptoms.
+Blockage of teeth (e.g. permanent retainer) can increase TMD symptoms.

 If these points are not taken into account, TMD symptoms can arise or be further aggravated.